-"I saw a bit in the paper," Miles said, "Should I be concerned?"
+"I saw a bit in the paper," Miles said, "Why should I be concerned?"

 "It's pretty heinous," Gumshoe said and rubbed the back of his head in a nervous tic, "The department's running us ragged."

-"Ah," Miles said and he hooked Pess's leash back onto her collar, "Then I should let you get back to work, lest they use this distraction as an excuse to cut your pay."
+"Ah," Miles said and he hooked Pess' leash back onto her collar, "Then I should let you get back to work, lest they use this distraction as an excuse to dock your pay."

 "Oh, right," Gumshoe said with a slight frown, "Enjoy your leave, sir!"